 Clubs and Societies

 The school has an extensive range of clubs and societies catering for all interests and age groups.
 From Debating Society to Manga Club, anything goes!
 In true RGS spirit, students are encouraged to ‘give it a go’ and try new things.
 At the start of each autumn term the Senior School runs an extra-curricular fair which is an opportunity for clubs and societies to showcase themselves and for students to come and see what is on offer.
-To see a typical example of the range of clubs, societies and activities on offer at the school please click the box on the right hand side of this page.
+To see a typical example of the range of clubs, societies and activities on offer at the school please click here.

 Throughout the year, students have access to a wide variety of trips, ranging from museum and theatre visits to sports tours and Year 7 camp.
 Destinations are both near and far, with recent examples including history trips to Russia and Belgium, an Art trip to New York, Geography field trips to the Lake District and a rugby tour of Ireland.
 Year 7 Camp is an important event in the calendar when the whole year group goes away together in the summer term to the Lake District for a week of outdoor pursuits and team-building activities.